CONSERVATION & MOLECULAR ECOLOGY

 Email: tyler_kartzinel[at]brown.edu

-If you are interested in contracting with us for your next project, please reach out to discuss your research goals and timelines!
+To contract with The Genomic Opportunities Lab, please reach out to discuss your research goals and timelines!

 Prospective Lab Members

-If you are a prospective graduate student, postdoc, or undergraduate, please refer to our "join" page for current opportunities and general advice
+Prospective students and postdoc should refer to our join page for current opportunities and general advice

 Media inquiries